Hardware security module: DNSSEC

 An increasing number of registries use HSMs to store the key material that is used to sign large zonefiles.
 OpenDNSSEC is an open-source tool that manages signing DNS zone files.

 On January 27, 2007, ICANN and Verisign, with support from the U.S. Department of Commerce, started deploying DNSSEC for DNS root zones.
 Root signature details can be found on the Root DNSSEC's website.

-Cryptocurrency wallet

-Cryptocurrency private keys can be stored in a cryptocurrency wallet on a HSM.
+Blockchain and HSMs

+Blockchain technology depends on cryptographic operations.
+Safeguarding private keys is essential to maintain the security of blockchain processes that utilize asymmetric cryptography.
+The private keys are often stored in a cryptocurrency wallet like the hardware wallet in the image.

+The synergy between HSMs and blockchain is mentioned in several papers, emphasizing their role in securing private keys and verifying identity, e.g. in contexts such as blockchain-driven mobility solutions.